jeffminim/RomanizeMe/README.md

 ---

-<p align="center"> A browser extension designed for language enthusiasts to provide romanization for non-Latin characters.
+<p align="center"> A browser extension designed for language enthusiasts to add romanization to non-Latin scripts.
     <br>
 </p>